Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

-However, marketers often try to segment retargeting campaigns by the source of first time visit.
-They suppose that those who come from context ads are converted better than those from organic search.
-While this is generally might be the case if you look at Google Analytics numbers – in reality it is more about about conversion attribution model rather than retargeting strategy.
+However, marketers often try to segment retargeting campaigns by the source of the first-time visit.
+They suppose that those who come from context ads converted better than those from organic search.
+While this is generally might be the case if you look at Google Analytics numbers – in reality, it is more about the conversion attribution model rather than retargeting strategy.

-Following the same logic advertisers want to control platforms of retargeting: choose platforms in the first place and manually shut down ineffective ones, or even shut down the whole channels.
-However, what you really need to do is shut down ineffective users, not platforms.
+Following the same logic, advertisers want to control platforms of retargeting: choose platforms in the first place and manually shut down ineffective ones, or even shut down the whole channels.
+However, what you need to do is shut down inefficient users, not platforms.
 Marketing efforts targeted at wrong auditory go in vain, but figuring out a right auditory is a try and error game itself.

-Another thing is trying to divide retargeting contractors according to advertising tools they have in order to minimise the competition between them.
-As a result the efficiency of each of the contractors goes down and users get overwhelmed by ad messages.
-That happens because every contractor is going to compensate the lower coverage by higher view rate.
+Another thing is trying to divide retargeting contractors according to advertising tools they have to minimize the competition between them.
+As a result, the efficiency of each of the contractors goes down, and users get overwhelmed by ad messages.
+That happens because every contractor is going to compensate for the lower coverage by higher view rate.

 Do not rush into extremes though.
 Telling users who interacted with your brand already (or even better – current customers) about your new product line is also a viable retargeting strategy.

-You might also want to consider the shopping behaviour and purchase history of users.
+You might also want to consider the shopping behavior and purchase history of users.
 The first step is dividing them into groups of old buyers and new buyers.
-The majority of online stores value “new buyers”, who haven’t purchased anything yet and companies are ready to pay more for these new users.
+The majority of online stores value “new buyers,” who haven’t purchased anything yet and companies are ready to pay more for these new users.

-We can do this by segmenting the audience using CRM data: evaluate the value of each segment and adjust advertising investments, focusing on segment of the most interest.
+We can do this by segmenting the audience using CRM data: evaluate the value of each segment and adjust advertising investments, and focus on a segment of the most interest.

 We can, for example, segment users that had no purchases for a long time already and invest our money and effort into restoring their loyalty.
 You can also spend more money to bring back specifically those, who generate the most profit for you.

 Let me give you an example of how BrandAlley (shopping-club) managed the segmentation process.
-They were able to increased ad campaign ROI to a previously seemingly unreachable level.
+They were able to increase ad campaign ROI to a previously seemingly unreachable level.